hamers/flybys/README.md

 # flybys
-Calculate the effect of perturbers on a binary
+Calculate the secular effect of a perturber on a binary.

+Usage: first compile the ctypes library: `make'.
+Run the script using `python flybys.py'.

+Run `python flybys.py --help' for an overview of the command line options.